 Mixing tires could cause you to lose control while driving.
 If you mix tires of different sizes or types (radial and bias-belted tires), the vehicle may not handle properly, and you could have a crash.
-Be sure to use the same size and type tires on all four wheels.
+Using tires of different sizes may also cause damage to your vehicle.
+Be sure to use the same size and type tires on all wheels.